craftycodie/Minecraft-Early-Alpha-Server-Software/Readme.md

 ## Known Issues
 - The server GUI is broken.
 Just doesn't show anything, use the terminal instead.
-- Some clients behave weirdly with spawn protection.
-I may add an option to turn it off in future.
+- In some really early versions, right clicking the ground with items can spawn different blocks.
+This is a client issue and cannot be fixed.
+- Pre 1.0.10, Mining blocks within the spawn protection will produce drops but not destroy the block.
-- Some really early clients have problems rendering distant chunks, hit F to cycle your fog to fix this.
+- Pre 1.0.9, clients have problems rendering distant chunks, hit F to cycle your fog to fix this.
-- Chat was implemented in Alpha 1.0.10.
-Any older version doesn't have chat, and since furnaces don't work and you can't use /iron, there's no way to get iron.
+- Pre 1.0.10, chat isn't implemented and since furnaces don't work and you can't use /iron, there's no way to get iron*.
-- The give command doesn't work in versions older than 1.0.10, I will remove it ultimately.
+  - There's actually a really convoluted way to get iron in old versions.
+Hoe some grass, it'll spawn wool.
+Make cloth boots, right click, it'll spawn iron blocks.
+Mine em with a stone pick.